-Ganetespib shows potency against ALK-positive lung cancer and overcomes crizotinib resistanceMarch 26th, 2013 in Cancer /
+Ganetespib shows potency against ALK-positive lung cancer and overcomes crizotinib resistanceMarch 26, 2013 in Medicine & Health / Cancer

 A drug that indirectly impairs the function of several cancer-driving proteins, including anaplastic lymphoma kinase (ALK), may be an effective new treatment for patients with ALK—positive non-small cell lung cancer.

 The drug, ganetespib, may also be effective for treating patients who have become resistant to the only FDA-approved targeted therapy for this disease, crizotinib, according to data published in Cancer Discovery, a journal of the American Association for Cancer Research.